wbaopaul/scATAC-pro/README.md

                                       clustering module
                                output: .bam file (saved in output/downstream/PEAK_CALLER/CELL_CALLER/data_by_cluster),
                                        .bw, .bedgraph (saved in output/signal/) file for each cluster
-          footprint: perform TF footprinting analysis, supports comparison between two clusters and one cluster vs the rest of cell clusters (one-vs-rest)
+          footprint: perform TF footprinting analysis, supports comparison between two sets of cell clusters and one cluster vs the rest of cell clusters (one-vs-rest)
-                               input: 0,1  ## or '0,rest' (means cluster1 vs rest) or 'one,rest' (all one-vs-rest)
+                               input: 0:1,2  ## cluster0,1 vs cluster2 or 'one,rest' (all one-vs-rest)
                                output: footprinting summary statistics in tables and heatmap, saved in output/downstream/PEAK_CALLER/CELL_CALLER/
           downstream: perform all downstream analyses, including clustering, motif_analysis,